Serial Communication: An Introduction

 USB comes in various versions, each with different capabilities:

+Type C (reversible and can carry more power for charging).
 The maximum recommended length of a standard USB cable (for high speed and above) is 5 meters; beyond this, the signal begins to drop off.
 For longer distances, active (repeater) cables or hubs can be used.

 CSI: The Camera Serial Interface

 The Camera Serial Interface (CSI) is a specification of the (MIPI) Alliance.
-It defines an interface to serve as a bridge between processing units (microprocessors, FPGAs, ASICs) and camera sensors With low power consumption and high bandwidth, CSI ensures real-time image and video processing.
+It defines an interface to serve as a bridge between processing units (microprocessors, FPGAs, ASICs) and camera sensors.
+With low power consumption and high bandwidth, CSI ensures real-time image and video processing.
+It's the most commonly used camera connection protocol in smartphones and other devices with embedded imaging requirements, such as the Raspberry Pi camera module.
+Some of the important technical specifications of the CSI format are as follows:

 RS-485 is a standard for serial communication that is used in industrial control systems.
 It's often used for long-distance communication.
 For example, a building automation system might use RS-485 to connect various sensors and actuators throughout a large building.